NZ CUP DAY FAQ’S

 There are no ticket refunds, unless there are extenuating circumstances.
 Refunds are issued at the discretion of Addington Raceway & Events Centre.

 Will there be any pass outs this year?

 Pass outs will not be permitted on Christchurch Casino NZ Trotting Cup Day.

 Yes.
 There is no charge for car parking, however, with Christchurch Casino NZ Trotting Cup Day being a major event, on-site parking is limited.
 We strongly recommend you taxi or bus to Addington.
 Blue Star Taxis are our taxi company of choice, make sure to book through their App to receive 30% discount.
 At the end of the day you can also take one of the free buses to the Christchurch Casino.

 New Zealand Metropolitan Trotting Club (NZMTC) Members

-If you are a NZMTC member there are a limited number of member parks.
-These can be accessed via Twiggers Street and the AMI Stadium entrance.
+If you are a NZMTC member there are a limited number of member car parks.
+These can be accessed via Twiggers Street and the Orangetheory Stadium entrance.
 Your member car pass must be displayed.
 The car park opens at 9.30am.

-If you hold a pass to one of our Hospitality areas you will be able to park in the Centre Track (accessed via Wrights Road).
-There will be entrance gates in the Center Track and near the hospitality car park for you to access the course.
+If you hold a pass to one of our hospitality areas you will be able to park in the centre track (accessed via Wrights Road).
+There will be entrance gates near the hospitality car park for you to access the course.